-Walnuts (Juglans regia) have the highest total phenolic content, flavonoid content, and antioxidant activity of all nuts commonly consumed in the U.S. Walnuts are a very good source of alpha-linolenic acid (ALA, an omega-3 fatty acid), gamma-tocopherol, and manganese.
+Walnuts (Juglans regia) have the highest total phenolic content, flavonoid content, and antioxidant activity of nuts commonly consumed in the U.S. Walnuts are a very good source of alpha-linolenic acid (ALA, an omega-3 fatty acid), gamma-tocopherol, and manganese.
 Walnuts also contain significant levels of magnesium and copper.

-Walnuts are also a good source of β-sitosterol, fiber, melatonin, vitamin B6, and zinc, as well as some beta-tocopherol, delta-tocopherol, folate, and selenium.
-In addition, walnuts are a good source of pedunculagin, an ellagitannin which is hydrolyzed to produce ellagic acid, which is converted by microflora in the gut to urolithin A and other urolithins.
+In addition, walnuts are a good source of β-sitosterol, fiber, melatonin, vitamin B6, and zinc, as well as some beta-tocopherol, delta-tocopherol, folate, and selenium.
+Walnuts are also a good source of pedunculagin, an ellagitannin which is hydrolyzed to produce ellagic acid, which is converted by microflora in the gut to urolithin A and other urolithins.
+Despite their high caloric and fat content, adding a moderate amount of nuts to the diet has been shown not to result in weight gain.

 Walnuts, walnut oil and walnut micronutrient consumption is associated with reduced breast cancer risk.
 Walnuts are a source of a variety of compounds with anti-cancer activities, including some that have been shown to increase the beneficial effects of breast cancer treatment.